 The Donald B. Sanders Residents and Fellows Research Fund, or Sanders Fund, provides this opportunity to residents and fellows within the Department of Neurology.
 After three years of expenditures following our last major fundraising effort, the Sanders Fund is currently running low.

 This fund was started in 2011 through the generous support of Donald B. Sanders, MD, who envisioned a self-sustaining source of support to help our Duke trainees become future leaders in Neurology.
-Sanders’ original donation helped build the academic careers of several of our trainees who later transitioned to faculty positions at Duke, including Jeff Guptill, MD, MHS, and Justin Mhoon, MD.
+Sanders’ original donation helped build the academic careers of several of our trainees who later transitioned to faculty positions at Duke.

 Triple Your Impact